apache/cordova-coho/docs/cadence-release-process.md

 Coho automates these steps (replace android with your platform):

-    coho prepare-release-branch --version 3.6.x -r android
+    coho prepare-release-branch --version 3.6.0 -r android
     coho repo-status -r android -b master -b 3.6.x
     # If changes look right:
     coho repo-push -r android -b master -b 3.6.x coho tag-release --version 3.6.0 -r android

-## Tagging RC1 of cordova-cli
+## Tagging RC of cordova-cli, cordova-lib, cordova-plugman

-cordova-cli doesn't use a release branch.
+These tools don't use a release branch.
 Follow the instructions at [tools-release-process.md](tools-release-process.md), but in addition:

-Update the tool to point to the new repo versions (within `cordova-lib/cordova-lib/src/cordova/platforms.js`)
+Update the tools to point to the new repo versions (within `cordova-lib/cordova-lib/src/cordova/platforms.js`)

-Instead of the normal `npm publish` flow:

-    npm publish --tag rc

-** WATCH OUT!
-You may have to run `npm tag cordova@x.x.x latest` due to a bug in npm: https://github.com/npm/npm/issues/4837
+Make sure to update `cordova-js` dependency for `cordova-lib`

+Also update `cordova-lib` dependency for `corodva-cli` and `cordova-plugman`

 ## Publish RC to dist/dev
 Ensure you have the svn repos checked out: